 - Plaintiff’s political affiliation was a reason that Defendant fired or refused to hire or promote.
 It need not have been the only reason.

 - Defendant’s retaliatory conduct would likely deter an ordinary employee from the political association.

 If the plaintiff proves these elements he or she may prevail unless the defendant can prove by a preponderance of the evidence that there were other reasons that would have led Defendant to take the adverse employment action against the plaintiff even if the plaintiff had not engaged in the protected activity.

 14TH AMENDMENT EQUAL PROTECTION CLAIMS

-The 14th Amendment requires the State and local governments afford all person with “equal protection of the laws.”
+The 14th Amendment requires the State and local governments to afford all persons with “equal protection of the laws.”
 A public employer’s decision to discriminate against or harass a person because of their race or gender in violation of the 14th Amendment’s equal protection clause is actionable under 42 U.S.C. §1983.
 Equal Protection claims usually arise when municipalities intentionally use race or gender as a basis for hiring, promotions, or to otherwise alter test results to favor one or more races or one gender over another.
 The Equal Protection Clause of the 14th Amendment can be violated when a local government discards test results with the intent of obtaining a preferred racial balance.
 See Ricci v.
 DeStefano, 557 U.S. 557, 582 (2009) (Decided on Title VII grounds without reaching Equal Protection claims).
-The Equal Protection claims under the 14th Amendment protects public employees from intentional discrimination by a public employer, including but not limited to following:
+The Equal Protection claims under the 14th Amendment protects public employees from intentional discrimination by a public employer, including but not limited to the following:

 - Discrimination in hiring;